metagenomics/metagenomics-tk/docs/modules/cooccurrence.md

 The following parameters can be configured:

-  * metabolicEdgeBatches: Batches of edges that are provided as input to smetana.
+  * metabolicEdgeBatches: Batches of edges that are provided as input to SMETANA.

   * metabolicEdgeReplicates: Number of replicates per edge that should be computed.